 Someplace you'd like to run but haven't yet: The Rim to Rim route at the Grand Canyon- 24 miles of trails and elevation.

-Favorite place to run in town: McAllister Park
+Favorite place to run in San Antonio: McAllister Park